furry-world/galileo/computers/delta/brief.md

 - 4 8x1-bit waveform channels
 - 1 noise channel
 - 4-bit volume control on all channels
-- 16-bit pitch control on all channels
+- 16-bit pitch control on all channels (except noise which gets 8-bit pitch control)
 - would allow for PCM playback by setting a channel's waveform to 0xFF and manipulating the volume control

 **OTHER**: